timescale/timescaledb-ruby/docs/toolkit_candlestick.md

 ## Query data

-When the `acts_as_time_vector` method is used in the model, it will inject several scopes from the toolkit to easily have access to functions like the `_candlestick`.
+When the `acts_as_hypertable` method is used in the model, it will inject several scopes from the toolkit to easily have access to functions like the `_candlestick`.

-The `candlestick` scope is available with a few parameters that inherits the configuration from the `acts_as_time_vector` declared previously.
+The `candlestick` scope is available with a few parameters that inherits the configuration from the `acts_as_hypertable` declared previously.

 The simplest query is: